Suggestions for D.Phil. Projects (2011)

 The Fireworks Initiative: Understanding Cosmic Explosions

-This project is part of an international collaboration trying to understand the diversity of cosmic explosions, such as supernovae of various types, hypernovae and gamma-ray bursts, and their implications for the evolution of galaxies and the chemical evolution of the Universe.
+This project is part of an international collaboration trying to understand the diversity of cosmic explosions, such as supernovae of various types, hypernovae and gamma-ray bursts and the recently discovered superluminous supernovae, and their implications for the evolution of galaxies and the chemical evolution of the Universe.
 As part of this project, the student will explore theoretically how various progenitor channels can account for the observed diversity, examining the role of rotation, binary evolution and metallicity.
 This will involve performing stellar and binary evolution calculations and possibly simulations of whole stellar populations.
 One of the objectives is to develop observational predictions that can be tested within the framework of the fireworks project.

 Other active research projects